helenmoj/HL_technical_test/README.md

 - Clone this git repository (or download instead)
 - Navigate to the project folder in your terminal.
-- To run the tests you must first initialize cucumber by entering cucumber --init in the terminal.
+- To run the tests you must first initialize cucumber by entering 'cucumber --init' in the terminal.
 - Again in terminal, run 'bundle' to make sure you have the appropriate gems installed

 - To run all of the scenarios within a feature file run the tag set at the start of the feature cucumber -t @(tag_name), example - cucumber -t @JSTests